Blake C. Goldring, C.M., M.S.M., CD, LL.D, CFA

 Board of Directors

 HCol Paul Hindo has spent the last 30 years in the commercial real estate sector and is now with Quantum Cyber Defence.
 Paul has had extensive involvement in various public and community organizations such as the Ottawa Regional Cancer Foundation, SCO Health Service Foundation, and is currently serving as the Director Emeritus for the Canadian Forces Liaison Council.

 As of August 1, 2018, HCol Paul Hindo assumed the role of Vice Chair for Canada Company.

-François J. Joyet is President & Founder of Maguire Bakeries, an independent manufacturer of bakery products for a healthier lifestyle based out of Quebec, Canada, with sales throughout North America.
+François J. Joyet is Co-Founder and board member Fondation Malle Baye, an independent manufacturer of bakery products for a healthier lifestyle based out of Quebec, Canada, with sales throughout North America and Asia.
 He is also owner and founder of Bagel Maguire Café, an artisanal bakery café that has been in continuous operation since 1988.

 Garfield Mitchell is a private investor, corporate director, and Chairman of Smoothwater Capital Corporation.
 He also serves on the boards of a number of charities and foundations.

-Mr. Mitchell is Chair of Canada Company’s Governance and Nominating Committee and the Scholarship Fund Oversight Committee.
+Mr. Mitchell is Chair of the Scholarship Fund Oversight Committee.

 George Salamis is CEO and founder of Integra Resources, focused on advanced gold and silver exploration in Idaho, USA.
 He holds a B.Sc. in Geology from the University of Montreal – École Polytechnique and has discovered, financed, established, and sold more than five major ore deposits world-wide throughout his 25-year career in mining and resource exploration.